CodeYourFuture/syllabus/docs/fundamentals/week-1/lesson.md

 For instance, let's imagine you want to find the tallest person in the class.
 One way would be to find out everyone's height, sort the heights, and find the biggest.
 And even those have sub-problems!
 To find out someone's height, maybe you would have them take off their shoes, stand against a wall, and measure them with a tape measure.

-A big part of being a software engineer is working out how to take a bigger problem, and break it down into things you already know (or can find out) how to do.
+A big part of working in software is working out how to take a bigger problem, and break it down into things you already know (or can find out) how to do.

 In particular, computers aren't very smart.
 They do exactly what you tell them to, but there aren't very many things they know how to do.
 You can't tell a computer "Here are the class's heights, who's the tallest?", but you _can_ tell a computer "Here are the class's heights, sort them biggest to smallest, and give me the first one".